The Social Security Act requires SSA to provide advance notice to any legally competent

 is established and a payee has been selected, advance notice of the proposed payee

-appointment must be afforded the beneficiary, or the person who can act for the beneficiary per GN 00503.100E., prior to certification of benefits to the proposed payee.
-(See GN 00501.015 for notice responsibility.)
+appointment must be afforded the beneficiary, or the person who can act for the beneficiary per GN 00503.100E., in this section prior to certification of benefits to the proposed payee.
+See notice

 The decision to appoint a representative payee (the capability determination) and